A logo small

 Ask the International Student Ambassadors!

-The UCLA International Student Ambassadors can respond directly to the questions you submit through this form.
+The UCLA International Student Ambassadors can respond to questions you send us at intlprograms@saonet.ucla.edu.
 You will receive an email with a response to your question within 3-5 business days.

 Ambassadors will use their own experiences and campus knowledge to answer questions about: